Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Blind source separation methods

 \subsection{Application to our model}

-Under various assumptions on the sources and the mixing matrix, we can use the aforementioned BSS methods to estimate the correct representation of the observed variables, i.e., estimate the mixing matrix $\bW$ and the corresponding sources $S$.
+Under different assumptions on the sources and the mixing matrix, we can use the aforementioned BSS methods to estimate the correct representation of the observed variables.
 In the BSS methods described in Appendices \ref{Sec:ICA}-\ref{Sec:NMF}, the permutation and scalability indeterminacies always exist, except for SBSSR, where we do not have scalability indeterminacy due to the prior information about the sources alphabets and the mixing weights.
 In general, more prior information about the sources may eliminate the scalability indeterminacy.
 Another example where the scalability indeterminacy relaxes is when the sources in the ICA framework are all known to have unit variance.
 In the same spirit, having prior information about the ordering may eliminate the permutation indeterminacy.

 The output of BSS is the factorization of $X$ as in \eqref{eq:BSS_output}, where under permutation and scalability indeterminacies, $\tilde{\bW}$ is given by \eqref{eq:W_hat} , and $S'$ is given by

 $\mathbf{P}$ is the $m\times m$ permutation matrix with $\mathbf{P}\mathbf{P}^{\top}=\bI$, and $\mathbf{\Gamma}$ is the diagonal scaling matrix.
 Recall that in LiNGAM, the mixing matrix $\mathbf{W}=(\bI - \bA)^{-1}$ is lower triangular with all ones on the main diagonal, since $\bA$ is strictly lower triangular due to the DAG-ness assumption of the underlying graph.
 By contrast, in our model, the mixing matrix in (\ref{eq:system_model_4}) does not possess these structural restrictions since $\mathbf{W}=(\bI - \bA)^{-1}\bB$, where $\bB$ can have an arbitrary structure.